wolle-hamburg/Seafile-Best-Practise/docs/installation/webserver-nginx.md

 ---

-## Seafile Server with Nginx
+# What is the Nginx web server?
 Nginx is a web server, which we will use as a reverse proxy.
 In this mode incoming requests can distributed to several services, in our case to the seafile and seahub services.
 Furthermore Nginx can secure the connection to the browsers or clients providing encryption through TLS protocol a.s.o.

+Please check the [Wikipedia page](https://en.wikipedia.org/wiki/nginx) for further information.

+# Tasks
+* Install Nginx
+* Enable Nginx autostart
+* Configure Nginx

+---

-### Install Nginx
+## Install Nginx
 ```sh
 root@cloudserver:~# apt-get install nginx
 ```